 CONTINUING EDUCATION TEACHERS: If you want to join a tax deferred annuity program (TDA), you have a choice of providers.
-For advice about possible pension eligibility and TDAs, call Jared Herst, Coordinator of Pension and Health Benefits at the PSC, 212-354-1252.
+For advice about possible pension eligibility and TDAs, call the Retirement Counselor at the PSC/ CUNY Welfare Fund (212-354-5230).

 The Teachers’ Retirement System plan includes a pension, death benefits, and a disability pension.
 It’s funded by the employee and the employer.